SkAT-VG/SDT/README.md

 	cd build/linux
 	make
 ```
-2. Install the desired products.
-By default, the building environment will
+2. Install one or more products: By default, the building environment will
-install a shared library in ``/usr/lib`` and a collection of PureData externals
+install the SDT shared core library in ``/usr/lib`` and the Pd *library* in
-and patches in ``/usr/lib/pd/extras/SDT``.
+``/usr/lib/pd/extras/SDT``.
+Root privileges may be required to access the
-Root privileges may be required to access the default install path.
-If you want
+default install path.
-to change the install path, provide a ``DSTDIR`` argument:
+If you want to change the install path, provide a ``DSTDIR`` argument:
 ```
 	make install_pd DSTDIR=<path>
 	make install_core DSTDIR=<path>